cherryisaac/Snake-Game/README.md

 Future features I would like to implement:
 - A high score tracker to keep track of the highest score so far or of the top 5 highest scores made for each mode
-- A basic pause menu feature to select the choices of resume, restart and exit game
 - Select difficulty between Easy, Medium, and Hard
 - With easy mode the snake can go out of bounds and spawns on the opposite side, but can still fail if it runs into it's self
 - With medium mode the user can lose if the snake goes out of bounds, or it runs into itself